winitzki/scall/tutorial/programming_dhall.md

 ∀(r : Type) → (F a → r) → r
 ```

-This type is equivalent to `F a` by the covariant Yoneda identity.
+As `F a` does not depend on `r`, this Church encoding is simply equivalent to `F a` by the covariant Yoneda identity.
+(We discussed that above in the section "Church encoding of non-recursive types".)

+This is just the first step towards a useful encoding.
 Now we look at the function type `F a → r` more closely.

 A value `x : F a` must be created as a pair of type `{ _1 : t → Bool, _2 : t → a }` with a chosen type `t`.
 A function `f : F a → r` must produce a result value of type `r` from any value `x`, for any type `t`.